 When you hold an intervention, it’s important to have substantial things to discuss.

 The information should be based on provable facts and instances.

 Make sure to only include family and friends who are willing to stick to the facts and not make generalized or stigmatizing statements to your loved one about their use.

 If a professional interventionist is leading the intervention, they can help guide you further on this.

 How to Prepare for the Intervention

-Be sure to find out if the treatment is covered by their insurance, needs to be paid out of pocket or if they could get a grant to pay for the costs.
+Be sure to find out if the treatment is covered by their insurance, needs to be paid out of pocket, or if they could get a scholarship to help pay for the costs.